 The DORA team outlines five DevOps metrics that fall into three main categories:

-Throughput (velocity) metrics indicate delivery speed, presenting a way to measure velocity outside of arbitrary measurements like story points.
+Throughput metrics indicate delivery speed, presenting a way to measure velocity outside of arbitrary measurements like story points.

 Lead time for changes indicates the amount of time between code commit and deployment to production.
 Are automated tests and a healthy CI/CD pipeline reducing the time a pull request sits in queue?
 Is there a healthy code review process for what must be done manually?